-We have audited the financial statements of Teamsters Health and Welfare Fund of Philadelphia and Vicinity (the "Fund"), an employee benefit plan subject to the Employee Retirement Income Security Act of 1974 ("ERISA"), which comprise the statements of net assets available for benefits as of December 31, 2022 and 2021, and the related statements of changes in net assets available for benefits for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Teamsters Health and Welfare Fund of Philadelphia and Vicinity, an employee benefit plan subject to the Employee Retirement Income Security Act of 1974, which comprise the statements of net assets available for benefits as of December 31, 2023 and 2022, and the related statements of changes in net assets available for benefits for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the net assets available for benefits of the Fund as of December 31, 2022 and 2021, and the changes in its net assets available for benefits for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, information regarding the Teamsters Health and Welfare Fund of Philadelphia and Vicinity's net assets available for benefits as of December 31, 2023 and 2022, and the changes in its net assets available for benefits for the years then ended in accordance with accounting principles generally accepted in the United States of America.